Mamia II Gurieli: Ottoman War

+Mamia II Gurieli, fresco from Shemokmedi Monastery.

 As soon as he acceded the Gurian throne, Mamia II changed his father's pro-Ottoman and anti-Imeretian foreign policy.
 18th-century historian Vakhusht Bagrationi would later describe Mamia II's accession as the beginning of a time of peace between Guria, Imereti, and Mingrelia.
-His oldest daughter Ana's wedding to King Teimuraz I of Kakheti in 1606 (or 1607–1608 based on other sources) shows that Mamia sought to find allies even the easternmost Georgian states.
+His oldest daughter Ana's wedding to King Teimuraz I in 1606 (or 1607–1608 based on other sources) shows that Mamia sought to find allies even the easternmost Georgian states.

 In a complete reversal of his predecessors' policies, Mamia II forged an alliance with Safavid Persia in 1609 by using his ties to pro-Safavid Kakheti.
-Using the 1603–1618 Persia-Turkish War to his advantage, he sent a joint Mingrelian-Gurian army to invade Adjara, a former Gurian region annexed by the Ottoman Empire 50 years prior, and slaughtered the Turkish troops stationed in Batumi in 1609.
+Using the Ottoman–Safavid War of 1603–1612 to his advantage, he sent a joint Mingrelian-Gurian army to invade Adjara, a former Gurian region annexed by the Ottoman Empire 50 years prior, and slaughtered the Turkish troops stationed in Batumi in 1609.
 However, with Persia holding little to no imperial ambitions in Western Georgia and Persian troops never reaching Guria, Mamia II was forced to engage with North Caucasian Cossacks to protect his territorial gains.
 The Cossacks crossed the Dnepr and launched raids on Black Sea Ottoman ports.

 Istanbul responded by imposing a maritime blockade on Guria and Mingrelia, removing their access to salt and iron imports.
 In 1614, Mamia II and Levan II Dadiani petitioned Sultan Ahmed I, asking him to seek a peaceful solution to the conflict and on 13 December, Mamia II met Ambassador Omar Pasha and Italian emissary Ludovico Grangiero to negotiate.
 They agreed to an end of the blockade in exchange for the return of Adjara to the Ottoman Empire, an annual tribute of six grams of silver per household, and male and female slaves.
 On his side, Mamia won the right to refuse entry to all Ottoman troops.
 Mingrelia, Abkhazia, and Imereti reached a similar agreement a few months later.

 Mamia II had to face the Cossacks he invited into his lands.
 They had been attacking Black Sea ports in Guria and in 1616, launched large raids against Gurian, Mingrelian and Ottoman towns.